Hermit210/payuur/README.md

 ## 🛠️ Technical Architecture & Key Features

-Soluma's hybrid architecture uses Firebase for non-critical metadata and the **Solana blockchain as the single source of truth** for payments and ticket ownership.
+payuur's hybrid architecture uses Firebase for non-critical metadata and the **Solana blockchain as the single source of truth** for payments and ticket ownership.

 ### User Flow
 1.  **Onboarding (Web3Auth):** A user signs up with their email.
 Web3Auth instantly generates a non-custodial Solana wallet in the background.